Skip to main content

 Systems engineers design and implement computer systems, software, and networks, including defining complex system requirements, and determining system specifications, processes and working parameters.

-The Systems Engineering studies and research in the Industrial Engineering MS program are intended for individuals of all engineering disciplines.
+The Systems Engineering studies and research in the Industrial Engineering PhD program are intended for individuals of all engineering disciplines.
 Research and coursework focus on a systems view of engineering problems related to the management of complex industrial, military, government, and social systems.

 Interactive Simulation and Training Systems:

-The Interactive Simulation and Training Systems research within the Industrial Engineering MS program focuses on providing a fundamental understanding of significant topics relative to simulation systems and the requirements, design, development, and use of such systems for knowledge transfer in the technical environment.
+The Interactive Simulation and Training Systems research within the Industrial Engineering PhD program focuses on providing a fundamental understanding of significant topics relative to simulation systems and the requirements, design, development, and use of such systems for knowledge transfer in the technical environment.
 Courses in this area address the evolving and multiple discipline application of interactive simulation by providing a wealth of electives to support development of individual student interests and talents.
-In conjunction with UCF's Institute for Simulation and Training, industrial organizations involved in simulation in the Central Florida region, military organizations, and other governmental organizations, ISTS research in the MS program provides exposure to both military and commercial interactive simulation and training systems.
+In conjunction with UCF's Institute for Simulation and Training, industrial organizations involved in simulation in the Central Florida region, military organizations, and other governmental organizations, ISTS research in the PhD program provides exposure to both military and commercial interactive simulation and training systems.

 The Industrial Engineering PhD program requires a minimum of 72 credit hours beyond the bachelor's degree.
 If a student holds a master's degree, the student must complete at least 27 credit hours of required coursework, in addition to 15 credit hours of dissertation.